CovertRob/LS-Backend-Core/py101_notes.md

 - Use helper functions to wrap up repetetive code
 - Use try and except statement and a while loop to evaluate if something is true to validate waht the user inputs

+# Precedance rules - top to bottom

+Operators	Meaning
+()	Parentheses
+**	Exponent
++x, -x, ~x	Unary plus, Unary minus, Bitwise NOT
+*, /, //, %	Multiplication, Division, Floor division, Modulus
++, -	Addition, Subtraction
+<<, >>	Bitwise shift operators
+&	Bitwise AND
+^	Bitwise XOR
+|	Bitwise OR
+==, !=, >, >=, <, <=, is, is not, in, not in	Comparisons, Identity, Membership operators
+not	Logical NOT
+and	Logical AND
+or	Logical OR